JohnRushKucharski/canteen/README.md

         '''Example outputs for pool based operations above.'''
         return tuple(k for k, _ in reservoir.pools)
 ```
-For new plugins to be registered the must be:
+For new plugin modules to be registered the module must:

-1. Placed in the appropriate plugins folder, namely the: "canteen\plugins\operations", "canteen\plugins\outlets", or "canteen\plugins\reservoirs" directories.
+1. Location: be placed in the appropriate plugins folder, namely the: "canteen\plugins\operations", "canteen\plugins\outlets", or "canteen\plugins\reservoirs" directories.
 Examples are provided in each of these directories.

-2. Each plugin (i.e. implementation of the relevant interface) is provided, via a initialize() function in the plugin's module.
+2. Intialize Function: each plugin (i.e. implementation of the relevant interface) must contain an initialize() function.
 For example, the initialize() function from the plugins\outlets\basic.py module is show below.
-It loads the BasicOutlet plugin...
+The initailize function must return a dictionary of key-value pairs.
+The key, are plugin names (strings).
+The values are the plugin implementations.
+For example the basic.py module initialize function shown below registers the BasicOutlet plugin.

 ```python
 def initialize() -> dict[str, BasicOutlet]:
     '''Initialize the plugin.'''
     return {'BasicOutlet': BasicOutlet}
 ```

+### Example Usage